Determiners Definition AND Types

 Determiners introduce nouns and give more information about that noun.
-There are many types of determiners in English, and here we’ll explore determiners definition and types.
+There are many forms of determiners in English, and here we’ll explore determiners definition and types.

 Determiners are placed before a noun and they agree in number with the noun where more than one variant is available.

 Articles are the most commonly used and best known determiners.

 The 3 articles are:

 INDEFINITE ARTICLE – a / an

 Used for a singular noun.